roshanfer-project/roshanfer-sidecar/docs/ppm_logic.md

 1. PPMQueue: It holds requests that should be sent to server using the PPM protocol.

 ## Server-side
-1. sent_credits: This is the number of credits already sent to the client(s).
-2. per_method_resp_in: This counter shows the number of complete requests that is (or about to) exit from the sidecar to the clients.
-3. downstream_concurrency: This counts the number of requests that are on fly to other dosntream servers.
+1. in_flight: This is number indicating how many requests are either active in the server or on the way to the server.
-4. per_api_limit: This is the configured limit for the server.
-5. failed_dn_info: This is a queue of all DNs that have been rejected.
+2. failed_dn_info: This is a queue of all DNs that have been rejected.
 It helps the server to keep track of rejected DNs in case it wants to send a credit when a slot becomes available.
 There are two ways a credit can become available: 1.
-The server sends back an INGRESS response (increasing per_method_resp_in).
-2. the server sends an EGRESS request (increasing downstream_concurrency).
+The server sends back an INGRESS response (decreasing in_flight).
+2. the server sends an EGRESS request (decreasing in_flight).

 # Logic